ericglau/demo-devex/README.md

 * debug port opened by default at port: 8787

 ## How to try out liberty:x mode
-1. Clone the modified openliberty-health guide:
+1. Clone this modified openliberty-health guide
-2. Run `mvn compile liberty:x` to start liberty:x mode
+2. Run `mvn install liberty:x` to start liberty:x mode
 3. Add mpHealth-1.0 feature to the server.xml, notice you can now access the /health endpoint (though it's just an empty array)
 <details>
     <summary>4.
 Create the SystemHealth class (notice changes seen at the /health endpoint) </summary>